 David Bucciferro, Senior Advisor, Foothold Technology

-Looking for an electronic record partner that can guide you in the new landscape of Value-Based Care?
+Looking for a partner that can guide you in the new landscape of Value-Based Care?
 Look no further.